AbdulrahmanKanaan/birdhouse-manufacturer-backend/README.md

 It is designed to be easily extensible and maintainable.
 It follows the principles of separation of concerns and single responsibility, which means that each component of the application has a clear and well-defined purpose.

+> This project is a backend api for this repo [frontend](https://github.com/AbdulrahmanKanaan/birdhouse-manufacturer-frontend)

 ## Table Of Contents

 - [Birdhouse Manufacturer Backend](#birdhouse-manufacturer-backend)